IntuitionLabs

 After successful clinical trials, a drug sponsor must compile and submit extensive documentation to regulatory agencies (such as the FDA or EMA) to obtain marketing approval.
 Preparing a New Drug Application (NDA) or Biologics License Application (BLA) is a massive undertaking, involving tens of thousands of pages of data, analysis, and reports from all stages of development.
 AI is streamlining aspects of the regulatory submission and review process, which traditionally can take a year or more from final data lock to approval.

-Regulatory Review and Decision Support: On the regulatory agency side, AI is also beginning to play a role in expediting approvals.
+• Regulatory Review and Decision Support: On the regulatory agency side, AI is also beginning to play a role in expediting approvals.
 The FDA has recognized the need to harness AI to cope with the growing volume of data in submissions.
-In early 2025, the FDA released a draft guidance on using AI to support regulatory decision-making for drugs.
-Notably, the guidance encourages industry to submit AI-generated evidence in areas like drug safety and quality, as long as a “risk-based credibility assessment” is provided.
-This means the FDA is open to reviewing, for instance, an AI-predicted toxicity result or AI-derived disease progression model as part of an approval package, potentially reducing the need for certain conventional studies.
-The FDA has also prototyped internal AI tools (sometimes dubbed “digital reviewers”), which can rapidly sift through submission documents to identify critical information or inconsistencies.
+In January 2025, the FDA released a landmark draft guidance"Considerations for the Use of Artificial Intelligence to Support Regulatory Decision-Making for Drug and Biological Products" – jointly issued by CDER, CBER, CDRH, and other centers.
+The guidance introduces a risk-based credibility assessment framework requiring sponsors to: (1) define the regulatory question the AI model addresses, (2) assess model risk based on influence and decision consequence, (3) develop a credibility assessment plan, and (4) document outcomes.
+Higher-risk AI applications require more rigorous validation, while lower-risk uses may need only basic evidence.
+This was followed in January 2026 by the FDA's "Guiding Principles of Good AI Practice in Drug Development", further formalizing the regulatory pathway.
+The FDA has also prototyped internal AI tools (sometimes dubbed "digital reviewers"), which can rapidly sift through submission documents to identify critical information or inconsistencies.
 For example, an AI might highlight all instances of a certain adverse event across thousands of pages, helping reviewers ensure nothing is overlooked – thereby accelerating the review process.
 Additionally, health authorities have been modernizing their submission platforms (e.g., adopting cloud-based data portals and AI for data validation) to allow more real-time collaboration with sponsors.
 The COVID-19 pandemic spurred regulatory agencies to work in parallel with sponsors using shared data environments; this trend, combined with AI, enables rolling reviews and quicker feedback loops.
-According to industry experts, a “tool-based, digital submission process” featuring AI-based data exchange can significantly reduce processing time and enhance transparency during reviews.
+According to industry experts, a "tool-based, digital submission process" featuring AI-based data exchange can significantly reduce processing time and enhance transparency during reviews.

 Overall, while regulatory approval will always require careful human evaluation to ensure safety and efficacy, AI is removing mundane and time-consuming hurdles.
 An analysis by regulatory specialists in 2025 noted that implementing AI in the submission process is expected to “significantly reduce time and cost in the development phases of new candidates”, smoothing the path to approval.
 We are already seeing approvals granted faster when robust AI-supported evidence is presented.
 For instance, the FDA has accepted simulation-based results in lieu of certain clinical data (e.g., using modelled exposure-response relationships to avoid an extra trial), directly cutting down the time to approval.
 In the coming years, as credibility frameworks for AI models solidify, we can expect agencies to increasingly leverage AI outputs – such as predicted outcomes, virtual patient analyses, or manufacturing quality predictions – to make regulatory decisions more efficiently.
 The end result is a more streamlined approval process that maintains high standards while getting effective treatments to patients sooner.